CurtRod/SimpleEVSE-WiFi/README.md

 * D6	->	MISO RC522 (optional)
 * D7	->	MOSI RC522 (optional)
 * D8	->	SDA RC522 (optional)
+* GND ->  Electricity Meter S0 (optional)*
+* GND ->  GND RC522 (optional)

+Be sure to use a suitable power supply for ESP.
+At least 200mA is recommended!

 *When you use an electricity meter be sure the S0 interface switches to GND, don't use 3.3V or 5V!

+#### Preparation of EVSE Wallbox
+To use SimpleEVSE-WiFi, the Modbus functionallity of EVSE Wallbox is needed!
+By default, Modbus functionality is disabled.
+To activate it, pull AN input of the EVSE Wallbox board to GND while booting for at least 5 times within 3 seconds.
+Modbus register 2001 will be set to 1 (Modbus is active).
+Attention: That change will not be saved!
+To save the settings, you have to give a R/W operation at a register >=2000.
+The easiest way to do this is to activate and deactivate EVSE through the WebUI in the "EVSE Control" page.

 ### Software